NeuralTrust/trustgate-helm-charts/README.md

 - Check for required dependencies (cert-manager, Prometheus)
 - Create necessary secrets for PostgreSQL and Redis
 - Deploy TrustGate with sensible defaults
+- Wait for LoadBalancer IPs to be assigned (with timeout)
+- Generate test scripts with the actual deployment values
 - Provide access information after deployment

 ### Enabling the AI Firewall (Enterprise Feature)